Renormalization Group Approach to Confinement: Flow to confinement

 Let us consider the pure SU(3) gauge theory first.
 We do not expect any conceptual differences, as the effect of virtual gluons dominates over internal quark loops for a small number of flavors.
 In this case the gluon condensate is the only fundamental mass parameter of the theory.
 The gluon condensate we refer to is~\cite{Shifman:1978bx}

 ($S$: scheme).
 We consider $G$ to be properly renormalized.
-When expressed in terms of gauge fields generated by the gradient flow, as we will consider, the gluon condensate is automatically renormalized~\cite{Luscher:2011bx}.
-This has been utilized in~\cite{Artz:2019bpr}, where $G$ is defined by a small flow-time expansion.
+When expressed in terms of gauge fields generated by the gradient flow, as we will consider, the gluon condensate does not require renormalization~\cite{Luscher:2011bx}.
+That has been utilized in~\cite{Artz:2019bpr}, where $\langle E(t)\rangle$ has been calculated to three loops for small flow times.
+This is to be contrasted with the condensate at flow time zero, which is highly divergent~\cite{Horsley:2012ra,Bali:2014sja}.

-The gluon condensate $G$ anomalously breaks scale invariance.
+The gluon condensate $G$ anomalously breaks scale invariance, meaning the quantum theory does not inherit the scale symmetry of the classical action.
 It can be connected to the vacuum expectation value of the trace of the energy momentum tensor, the trace or scale anomaly,

 which sometimes is taken for the gluon condensate~\cite{Banks:1981zf}.
 The subscript $R$ denotes renormalized fields defined in the scheme $S$.
 The trace (\ref{emt}) is obtained by taking the functional derivative of the action with respect to the metric tensor $g_{\mu\nu}$.
-This limits the derivation to zero flow time.
+In practice this means that the derivation is limited to zero flow time.
 The computation of (\ref{emt}) is highly nontrivial.
 In~\cite{Suzuki:2013gza} an attempt has been made to compute the renormalized energy momentum tensor from small flow times.

 We henceforth understand scale invariance to mean invariance under changes of $t = 1/8\mu^2$, with $g_0^2$ held fixed.
-The renormalized gluon condensate $G$ is scale invariant.
+The key point is that the renormalized gluon condensate $G$ is independent of the scale parameter $\mu$.
 This is known to be the case in perturbation theory~\cite{Kluberg-Stern:1974iel,Tarrach:1981bi}.
-(Note that the two-loop result~\cite{Tarrach:1981bi} is scale invariant, but not renormalization group invariant.)
-We are seeking a nonperturbative solution.
-This was verified in~\cite{Shifman:1978bx,Novikov:1979va,Graziani:1984cs,Suzuki:2018vfs}, for example.
-The Appendix contains two proofs.
-The first is a proof for finite flow time, and the second is a proof that substantiates the work of~\cite{Shifman:1978bx,Novikov:1979va}, using the gradient flow as a source of regularization.
+A nonperturbative derivation was given in~\cite{Shifman:1978bx,Novikov:1979va,Graziani:1984cs,Suzuki:2018vfs,Beneke:2025hlg} utilizing the operator product expansion (OPE).
+In the Appendix I provide an alternative proof, in which $\langle G^a_{\mu\nu}G^a_{\mu\nu}\rangle$ is calculated directly from the functional integral at finite flow time.
+It leads to